pdrmenezes/vanilla-portfolio/README.md

 ### ✨ Features (I guess)

 - ✅ No frameworks or build systems
+- ✅ Does what browsers have been optimized for years to do
 - ✅ System fonts only (Apple system fonts, Segoe UI, etc.)
 - ✅ Basic animation effects with View Transitions and CSS transitions
 - ✅ Javascript only used on View Transitions and to copy the email to the clipboard
-- ✅ 79kb total size
+- ✅ < 100kb total size